 Oregon: All Oregon LLCs are required to have a registered agent with an Oregon address.

-Pennsylvania: Filing fee is $125.
+Pennsylvania: The filing fee is $125.
 They also offer special considerations for Benefit Companies, which are for-profit companies that have a positive impact on society and the environment.

-South Carolina: Filing fee for an LLC is $110.
+South Carolina: The filing fee for an LLC is $110.

 South Dakota: Choose to file online or in person.
 Foreign LLCs do have to file additional paperwork.